kinecosystem/partners-docs/website/versioned_docs/version-0.7/faq_partners.md

 # Partners FAQ

+We’re happy to inform you that Kin is transitioning to its’ own dedicated blockchain.
+A new SDK will provide the security, stability, speed and scale necessary to support consumer applications, each with millions of users in mind.

 * #### What is Kin?
   Kin is a new cryptocurrency created by one of the world’s most popular messaging apps, Kik.
   Based on the idea that when we all work together everybody wins, Kin has created a way for your favorite sites, services, and brands to get rewarded for creating awesome user experiences rather than using ads, charging for subscriptions, or selling your personal information.